pgillet/spark-article/00-spark-on-k8s.md

   now fully supported and production ready! 🎉

 - Use the Spark Operator, proposed and maintained by Google, which is still in beta version (and always will be).

+This series of 3 articles tells the story of my experiments with the two methods.

+_"Cabin crew, arm doors and cross check"_.
+Let's go!